VeinsOfTheEarth/RivGraph/README.md

 How to use?
 -----
-We are working on adding more documentation and examples.
-Your best bet for getting started is to reproduce the [Colville delta example](https://github.com/jonschwenk/RivGraph/blob/master/examples/delta_example.ipynb) or the [Brahmaputra river example](https://github.com/jonschwenk/RivGraph/blob/master/examples/braided_river_example.ipynb).
-Otherwise, use RivGraph by creating either a delta or a river class, then applying the associated methods.
-Look at the [classes.py](https://github.com/jonschwenk/RivGraph/blob/master/rivgraph/classes.py) script to get a sense for what methods are available and what they're actually doing.
+RivGraph requires that you provide a binary mask of your network.
+[This page](https://jonschwenk.github.io/RivGraph/maskmaking/index.html) provides some help, hints, and tools for finding or creating your mask.

+To see what RivGraph does and how to operate it, you can work through the [Colville Delta example](https://github.com/jonschwenk/RivGraph/blob/master/examples/delta_example.ipynb) or the [Brahmaputra River example](https://github.com/jonschwenk/RivGraph/blob/master/examples/braided_river_example.ipynb).
+Both examples include sample masks.

+RivGraph contains two primary classes (`delta` and `river`) that provide convenient methods for creating a processing workflow for a channel network.
+As the examples demonstrate, you can instantiate a delta or river class, then apply associated methods for each.
+After looking at the examples, take a look at [classes.py](https://github.com/jonschwenk/RivGraph/blob/master/rivgraph/classes.py) to understand what methods are available.

 **Note**: there are many functions under the hood that may be useful to you.
 Check out the [im_utils script](https://github.com/jonschwenk/RivGraph/blob/master/rivgraph/im_utils.py) (image utilities) in particular for functions to help whip your mask into shape!

+The full API [documentation](https://jonschwenk.github.io/RivGraph/) is also a good resource.

 Task list
 -----